op-amp/python-cheatsheets/py-RegEx.md

 7. `re.sub(pattern, repl, string, count=0, flags=0)` returns the string obtained by replacing the non-overlapping occurrences of the pattern in the string by the replacement string or function.
 A non-negative integer can be used to specify the maximum number of pattern occurrences to be replaced.
 8. `re.split(pattern, string, maxsplit=0, flags=0)` splits the string by the occurrences of the pattern and returns the resultant list.
 A non-negative integer can be used to specify the number of splits, and the remainder of the string is returned as the final element of the list.

+Usually for the pattern, a raw string notation (an `r` prefixes the string) is used to exempt python from escaping backslashes.

 ### Constants

-Flag constants as the last parameter for most of the manipulation functions:
+Flag constants passed as the last argument for most of the manipulation functions:

 | Syntax      | Abbr        | Description |
 | ----------- | ----------- | ----------- |